ray-project/ray/doc/source/serve/managing-deployments.md

 #### Autoscaling

-Serve also has experimental support for a demand-based replica autoscaler.
+Serve also has the support for a demand-based replica autoscaler.
 It reacts to traffic spikes via observing queue sizes and making scaling decisions.
 To configure it, you can set the `autoscaling` field in deployment options.